Julia Louis-Dreyfus: Marriage and family

 Louis-Dreyfus's maternal half-sister, Lauren Bowles, is also an actress.
-She also has two paternal half-sisters, Phoebe and Emma.
+She also had two paternal half-sisters, Phoebe and Emma.
 Emma died in August 2018.

 While at Northwestern University, Louis-Dreyfus met her future husband, the Saturday Night Live comedian Brad Hall.
 They married in 1987 and have two sons.
 Their older son, Henry Hall, is a singer-songwriter who has performed on The Tonight Show.
 Their younger son, Charlie Hall, is an actor.
 Her first pregnancy ended in a miscarriage.

-Cancer diagnosis and recovery
+She and Hall lost their Pacific Palisades house, which they purchased in the 1990s, in the 2025 Palisades Fire.

+Health

 On September 28, 2017, Louis-Dreyfus announced that she had been diagnosed with breast cancer, which she discovered the day after winning a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role in Veep.
 She said: "One in eight women get breast cancer.
 Today, I'm the one.
 The good news is that I have the most glorious group of supportive and caring family and friends, and fantastic insurance through my union.
 The bad news is that not all women are so lucky, so let's fight all cancers and make universal healthcare a reality."
 On October 18, 2018, she announced on an episode of Jimmy Kimmel Live! that she was cancer-free.

-Advocacy and politics
+Activism and politics

 Louis-Dreyfus supported Al Gore's 2000 U.S. presidential bid and Barack Obama's bid for the presidency in both 2008 and 2012.
 She appeared in a video that urged Obama to reject the proposal of the Keystone XL pipeline, arguing that if the pipeline ever were to leak, it would cause massive pollution across the U.S. She has voiced her concern for several environmental issues and has raised millions for Heal the Bay, the Natural Resources Defense Council, and the Trust for Public Land.
 She also worked for the successful passage of Proposition O, which allocated $500 million for cleaning up the Los Angeles water supply.

 In October 2010, before the U.S. Senate election in California, Louis-Dreyfus starred in a humorous Barbara Boxer ad regarding energy policy.
 During the 2016 Democratic National Convention, she supported Hillary Clinton in that year's presidential election.
 In her acceptance speech at the 2017 Screen Actors Guild Awards, she denounced President Donald Trump's executive order, referred to as the "Muslim ban", as "un-American" and said, "My father fled religious persecution in Nazi-occupied France."

 Louis-Dreyfus emceed the final night of the 2020 Democratic National Convention, endorsing Joe Biden.
 She has also published information regarding voting by mail and urged all Americans to vote.
 Louis-Dreyfus endorsed Representative Karen Bass in the 2022 Los Angeles mayoral election, in various social media posts.
 In 2024, she supported Vice President Kamala Harris for president in the general election.